-Quick and Easy steps to making these delicious Hot Roast Beef Sliders.
+This post includes Quick and Easy steps to making delicious Roast Beef Sliders using leftover Roast Beef.

-These Hot Roast Beef Sliders were made using leftover slow-cooker roast beef.
+These Hot Roast Beef Sliders uses leftover slow-cooker roast beef.
 They are an easy and fantastic way to use your leftover roast beef.
 If you do not have leftover roast beef, you can substitute deli roast beef that has been chopped.

 First Step: Hawaiian Rolls Mayonaisse